barseghyanartur/fake-py-django-storage/SECURITY.rst

 Supported Versions
 ------------------
-The two most recent ``fake-py-pathy-storage`` release series receive security support.
+The two most recent ``fake-py-django-storage`` release series receive security support.
 It's recommended to use the latest version.